-Today, Hoebrman Spheres hang in various science and technology centers across the world, including in Germany, Switzerland, Korea, and Japan.
+Today, Hoebrman Spheres hang in various science and technology centers across the world, including in Germany, Switzerland, South Korea, and Japan.
 But none are larger than the expanding sphere that hangs in Tartu’s AHHAA Science Center.

 Made from aircraft-grade aluminum, this Hoberman Sphere expands from 4.9 to 19.4 feet (1.5 to 5.9 meters) in diameter in about three seconds.
 The structure weighs 750 pounds (340 kilograms) and is formed of 244 hubs and 1,440 linkages connected by 2,880 pins and 5,760 bearings.

 The extension and folding of the sphere is controlled by two actuator cables that alternately pull the sphere’s opposing polar hubs.
 This creates the seemingly organic expansion and contraction of the sphere, its behavior demonstrating the concept of biomimicry, as can be seen in this short video.

 Know Before You Go

 The world’s largest Hoberman Sphere is suspended from the centrally-located domed atrium in the AHHAA Science Center in Tartu, the second largest city in Estonia.
 Tickets for the science center cost €13 ($14.75) for adults and €10 ($11.35) for school/university students and seniors.
 The center is open Sunday to Thursday from 10 a.m. to 7 p.m., and Friday and Sat from 10 a.m. to 8 p.m.